Single-source-class interpretation of the diffuse astrophysical neutrino flux: Discussion and limitations

 {\bf Optically thick sources.} Note that we do not explicitly address optically thick sources, but we do not expect large quantitative differences in the spectral shape and flavor composition driven by $\alpha_p$, $E_{p,\mathrm{max}}$, $T$ and the secondary cooling, see e. g.
 App.~C in \citet{Biehl:2017zlw}, since the interaction properties of protons and neutrons are similar.
 However, we expect that a) there will be suppressed neutrino production from neutron decays, since neutrons will interact before they can decay, b) there will be changes in the neutrino-antineutrino composition where the pion production chain dominates~\citep{Biehl:2016psj} since $\pi^+$ and $\pi^-$ are produced at comparable rates.
+In addition, the linear dependence on $\tau_{p \gamma}$ is lost, which primarily affects the normalization, but can also introduce a spectral break in the proton spectrum, see Sec.~\ref{sec:methods}.
+The target photon spectrum can be also modified in sources if the secondary electron/positron or photon injection luminosities from the pion decay chain (which are comparable to the neutrino luminosity) are comparable to the thermal target luminosity -- in which case, the system becomes non-linear.
+Note that this effect may also occur in optically thin sources if the proton luminosity times optical thickness is high enough, see previous paragraph, but may be more likely in optically thick sources.